295825725/ECE6123-project/README.md

 put the model file in model_result_full folder

-change options.py to suit your device and path

 the model is running under python3.9, pytorch 1.11.0  with cuda11.3 cudnn8.0.
 It also requires:
 * [softrenderer](https://github.com/ShichenLiu/SoftRas) (try to install this first)
 * [Face Alignment](https://github.com/1adrianb/face-alignment)
 * torchvision, tqdm, skimage, subprocess, numpy, h5py, scipy, tkinter, opencv, Pillow

-*
+you should change options.py to suit your device and path before runing the code FaceLandmarkDetection.py will perform landmark detection, shuffle, and split operations on the input dataset into training, validation, and test files. main.py will do the training, GUI.py and ReadAndCreate.py are the programs that put the model into practical use